designmynight/designmynight-developers/site/content/epos-crm-integrations/CRM-Integration/index.md

 ## Collins/Fishbowl Integration Overview

-The Collins/Fishbowl integration is set up differently as it is a fixed connection to their API, so that when new customers/bookings are added to Collins, they will automatically push to Fishbowl (if the customer has opted in for your marketing permission).
+The Collins/Fishbowl integration is set up differently as it is a fixed connection to their API, so that when new customers/bookings are added to Collins, the customer details will automatically push to Fishbowl (if the customer has opted in for your marketing permission).
 The data possible to be pushed is decided by the paramaters available in your Fishbowl account.

 ## Setting up the Collins/Fishbowl Integration